-- An advisor may not participate directly in any proceedings or speak on behalf of the respondent, complainant, or witness with the exception of a formal hearing in a Title IX process.
-In those cases only, an advisor is responsible for the conducting of questioning as described in the Title IX Policy - 2.
-Consultation with an advisor during a meeting, proceeding or hearing must take place in a manner that is not disruptive. - 3.
-Identity of an advisor is required to be reported to the Student Conduct Authority at least three business days prior to a meeting, proceeding, or hearing. - 4.
-Advisors may not be individuals who serve other roles in the process as outlined in this Code (i.e. hearing administrator, witness, etc.), or if service in an advisory capacity would unreasonably conflict with the fair administration of the student conduct process as determined by the appropriate Student Conduct Authority. - 5.
-The University is not responsible for selecting or compensating an advisor for any student navigating the student conduct process.
-If a student does not have access to an advisor for purposes of the student conduct procedural standards, the University will provide an advisor. - 6.
-The availability of an advisor to attend a student conduct meeting, proceeding, or hearing will not unreasonably interfere with or delay the student conduct process.
-For Title IX hearing proceedings, if a student's advisor does not appear the University will assign an advisor or delay proceedings as outlined in the Title IX Policy. - 7.
-Once a meeting, proceeding, or hearing has been scheduled it will rarely be rescheduled due to later unavailability of an advisor. - 8.
-A representative from the University's Office of the General Counsel may also be present at any meeting, proceeding, or hearing.
+- An advisor, advocate, or legal representative may participate in any disciplinary proceedings or speak on behalf of the respondent, complainant, or witness.
+Advisors will conduct themselves in compliance with Rules of Decorum.
+In Title IX heirs only, the advisor must conduct questioning as described in the Title IX Compliance Policy. - 2.
+Consultation with an advisor, advocate, or legal representative during a meeting, proceeding or hearing must take place in a manner that is not disruptive. - 3.
+Identity of an advisor, advocate, or legal representative is required to be reported to the Student Conduct Authority at least three business days prior to a meeting, proceeding, orhearing. - 4.
+Advisors, advocates, or legal representatives may not be individuals who serve other roles in the process as outlined in this Code (i.e. hearing administrator, witness, etc.), or if service in an advisory capacity would unreasonably conflict with the fair administration of the student conduct process as determined by the appropriate Student Conduct Authority. - 5.
+The University is not responsible for selecting or compensating an advisor, advocate, or legal representative for any student navigating the student conduct process.
+If a student does not have access to an advisor for purposes of student conduct procedural standards, a list of trained University community members is available upon request forthe student to utilize if desired.
+In a Title IX case, if a student does not have access to anadvisor for purposes of the student conduct procedural standards, the University will provide a University representative to serve as an advisor. - 6.
+The availability of an advisor, advocate, or legal representative to attend a student conduct meeting, proceeding, or hearing will not unreasonably interfere with or delay the student conduct process.
+For Title IX hearing proceedings, if a student's advisor doesnot appear the University will assign an advisor or delay proceedings as outlined in the Title IX Compliance Policy.

+- 7. Once a meeting, proceeding, or hearing has been scheduled it will rarely be rescheduleddue to unavailability of an advisor, advocate, or legal representative. - 8.
+A representative from the University's Office of the General Counsel may also be presentat any meeting, proceeding, or hearing. - An advisor, advocate, or legal representative will be required to comport with the expectations and guidelines outlined in the Rules of Decorum Policy to participate in any administrative meeting, investigation meeting, alternative dispute resolution process, or disciplinary proceeding at the University.

-B. Reports
+D. Reports